ToxicFrog/ss1edit/README.md

     required = false

-If true, `flags.parse()` will raise an error if the given flag is not specified on the command line, even if it has a default value.
+If true, `flags.parse()` will raise an error if the given flag is not specified on the command line.
+You cannot set both `default` and `required` on the same flag.

     key = nil